trr266/srn_docs/README.md

 Thank you for asking!
 We very much appreciate you giving credit to our data collection efforts.
 We will be using a concept DOI and verioned DOIs from Zenodo in the future.
-Currently please cite the data as follows:
+Currently, please cite the data as follows:

-Minuth, Bianca; Piscella, Arianna, and Wagner, Victor (2023): SRN Document Data, https://github.com/trr266/srn_docs.
+Minuth, Bianca, Arianna Piscella, and Victor Wagner (2023): SRN Document Data, https://github.com/trr266/srn_docs.